-- 4.6.1 Upon the receipt of an executive application for a vacant HPEC Regional Representative position the Vice President of Member Services is to: - (a) follow-up to attain and check the candidate's reference - (b) communicate with the HPEC Table Officer including the executive application form, information provided by the applicant's references and a motion to appoint the individual to the HPEC executive position for a two year term and - (c) follow up with the applicant to indicate the outcome of the application copied to the President. - 4.6.2 Upon the receipt of an executive application form for the position of Regional Representative for a region with a current Regional Representative the Vice President to Member Engagement and Services is to: - (a) communicate with the current Regional Representative informing them of the executive position application - (b) receive an endorsement of the applicant by the current Regional Representative in the case of desired Co-Regional Representative is desired - (c) follow-up to attain and check the candidates references.
+- 4.6.1 Upon the receipt of an executive application for a vacant HPEC Regional Representative position the Vice-President of Member Services is to: - (a) follow-up to attain and check the candidate's reference - (b) communicate with the HPEC Table Officer the executive application form(s), information provided by the applicant's references and a motion to appoint the individual to the HPEC executive position and - (c) follow up with the applicant to indicate the outcome of the application copied to the President. - (d) in the case of multiple applicants for a Regional Representative position, the best-suited individual will be chosen for the position.
+If a Co-Regional Representative is desired follow the procedures listed in 4.6.2. - 4.6.2 Upon the receipt of an executive application form for the position of Regional Representative un a region with a current Regional\Representative the Vice- President to Member Engagement and Services is to: - (a) communicate with the current Regional Representative informing them of the executive position application - (b) receive an endorsement of the applicant by the current Regional Representative in the case of desired Co-Regional Representative is desired - (c) follow-up to attain and check the candidate's references.

-- (d) communication with the HPEC Table Officer including the executive application form, information provided by the applicant's references and a motion to appoint the individual to the Regional Representative Position and - (e) follow-up with the applicant to indicate the outcome of the application copied to the President and the Co-Regional Representative.
+- (d) communication with the HPEC Table Officer the executive application form, information provided by the applicant's references and a motion to appoint the individual to the Regional Representative Position and - (e) follow-up with the applicant to indicate the outcome of the application copied to the President and the Co-Regional Representative.